-However, if a member of personnel knowingly, or by gross negligence, makes allegations or discloses information that are inaccurate or not in good faith, he/she may face disciplinary action, which could end in dismissal, and, where applicable, prosecution, if he/she reports false information.
+However, if a member of personnel knowingly, or by gross negligence, makes allegations or discloses information that are inaccurate or not in good faith, or which he/she has not obtained lawfully, he/she may face disciplinary action, which could end in dismissal, and, where applicable, prosecution, if he/ she reports false information.

-- If you have personal knowledge of or suspect a violation of the Code, you must report it immediately to the Ethics Officer by sending a message to the dedicated, confidential email address. - All alerts must be clear, detailed and based on specific, relevant facts as to dates, places, offenders, witnesses, amounts, etc., in order to facilitate a thorough enquiry. - In an initial phase, the alert will be investigated by the Ethics Officer, who will first determine if it is covered by the Code and then evaluate the substance and nature of the potential violation, concern or suspicion in order to determine if an internal or an external enquiry is necessary. - In the event that an objective enquiry is required or appropriate, the Ethics Officer will either lead the enquiry or assign it to the qualified persons.
-The person(s) assigned to this type of enquiry will be able to use any appropriate means in light of the circumstances for the purposes of the enquiry, subject to the applicable laws and provided that all of the people involved are able to properly defend themselves and are presumed innocent. - The work and results of the enquiry will only be disclosed to and discussed with the person(s) having a legitimate reason to be informed of such information.
+- If you have knowledge of or suspect a violation of the Code, you must report it immediately to the Ethics Officer by sending a message to the dedicated, confidential email address. - All alerts must be clear, detailed and based on specific, relevant facts as to dates, places, offenders, witnesses, amounts, etc., in order to facilitate a thorough enquiry. - In an initial phase, the alert will be investigated by the Ethics Officer, who will determine whether it is admissible and then evaluate the substance and nature of the potential violation, concern or suspicion in order to determine if an internal or an external enquiry is necessary. - In the event that an enquiry is required or appropriate, the Ethics Officer will lead the enquiry or involve the appropriate persons.
+The person assigned to this type of enquiry will be able to use any appropriate means in light of the circumstances for the purposes of the enquiry, subject to the applicable laws and provided that all of the people involved are able to properly defend themselves and are presumed innocent.

+- The work and results of the enquiry will only be disclosed to and discussed with the person(s) having a legitimate reason to be informed of such information.
 The Ethics Officer will be responsible for overseeing the enquiry to ensure that an appropriate resolution is reached in a timely manner.
 The Ethics Officer will ensure the confidentiality of all the parties involved. - The Ethics Officer will also file the submitted alerts and record the status or outcome of the enquiry.
 The disclosure, storage and destruction of the submitted alerts and of records concerning the status or outcome of the related enquiries are, under the Code, subject to the requirements set out in the applicable laws, including privacy rights.